MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 ## Prerequisites for PowerShell

-To audit your current version PowerShell run cmd: `$PSVersionTable` These instructions were written and tested on a machine with these versions:
+To audit your current version PowerShell run cmd: `$PSVersionTable` These instructions were written and tested on a Windows 10 machine with these versions:

 ```
 Name                           Value